Find all the answers to your GDPR questions here:

 Right to object: Unsubscribe at any time to any specific use of your information (newsletter, automatic emails, etc.).

-The GDPR provides new rights for your users and customers.
-Thanks to the measures that SendinBlue has taken to be compliant with the regulation, you will be able to answer any requests from users who are looking to exercise their new rights regarding their personal data stored in your database.
+The GDPR provides new rights for your users and customers as well.
+Thanks to the measures that Sendinblue has taken to be compliant with the new regulations, you will be able to answer any requests from users who are looking to exercise their new rights regarding their personal data stored in your database.